 Anthony Swarzak turned in over three stellar innings of relief Tuesday night, striking out four and rescuing Mike Pelfrey from a rough night.

-Wait a second.
-The season isn't a month old and we've already seen great starting pitching, solid bullpen work, and a powerful offense?
+Wait a second for more sports betting news, as the season isn't a month old and we've already seen great starting pitching, solid bullpen work, and a powerful offense?
 Color me impressed.

 But, again, the season is young.
 Pitchers will get hurt, hitters will slump, and the team will go through a painful month or two of loss after loss.
 But these first few weeks have shown us that there's life on this team.
 Probably.